shepting/kiwi-mac-demo/README.md

 Using Kiwi for Mac OS X Development
 =============

-Kiwi is an excellent unit-testing framwork but doesn't have the greatest instructions for setting it up for Mac Development.
-Using CocoaPods and some clear instructions, it's not too bad to use.
-I've recorded the steps required for anyone looking to do the process themselves.
+Kiwi is an excellent unit-testing framwork for iOS and Mac.
+Unfortunately, it was a bit of a hassle to set up for the Mac and so I created this demo project with instructions.

+I used CocoaPods (https://github.com/CocoaPods/CocoaPods) to do this initial install with just a few changes to add the actual test file and change one build setting.

 ### Steps
 1. Make a new project (OS X -> Application -> Cocoa Application)